ligato/docs/docs/user-guide/concepts.md

 }
 ```

 The code above prepares the KVDB sync plugin (KVDB abstraction) with the etcd plugin as a connector.
-The KVDB sync plugin can be provided as watcher to other plugins (or writer if passed as the `KVProtoWriters` object).
+The KVDB sync plugin can be provided as a watcher to other plugins (or writer if passed as the `KVProtoWriters` object).

 Let's switch to Redis:
 ```go